warashibetrader/warashibetrader.github.io/_posts/2022-02-25-feature-list.md

 1. Vertically integrate payments processing, from merchants and invoicing, all the way to customers and receipts.

-2. Do so in a secure way.
-End-to-end encrypt everything that can be end-to-end encrypted.
+2. End-to-end encrypt everything that can be end-to-end encrypted.
 At the time of writing, this means that Transacts servers have access to _nothing_, other than your chosen display name - which everyone has access to.

 3. Do so in a way that makes adoption seamless, usage effortless, and everything as fast as possible.